 "The United Kingdom (UK) comprises four countries: England, Northern Ireland, Scotland and Wales.
 Within the United Kingdom, a unitary sovereign state, Northern Ireland, Scotland and Wales have gained a degree of autonomy through the process of devolution."
 2

-Devolution involves the UK Parliament transferring specific legislative powers to the assemblies in the other countries.
+Devolution involves the UK Parliament transferring specific parts of its legislative powers to the government assemblies in the other UK countries.

 The Alliance for Choice and the London-Irish Abortion Rights Campaign issued a joint statement.
-They commented on a discussion in the UK Parliament about the laws concerning abortion access in Northern Ireland.
-They thanked MP (Member of Parliament) Stella Creasy (Labour Party) for her promotion of abortion access there and are pleased at the level of support shown among MPs from various parties.
+They commented on a discussion in the UK Parliament about liberalizing the laws concerning abortion access in Northern Ireland.
+They thanked MP (Member of Parliament) Stella Creasy (of the Labour Party) for her promotion of abortion access there and are pleased at the level of support shown among MPs (Members of Parliament) from various parties.
 3

-As the laws now stand, a woman who obtains an illegal abortion in Norther Ireland can receive a sentence of life imprisonment.
+As the laws now stand, a woman who obtains an illegal abortion in Northern Ireland can theoretically receive a sentence of life imprisonment.

-In opposition are pro-life promoters in Northern Ireland who suggest that their country should make its own laws concerning abortion access.
+Remaining In opposition to abortion choice are pro-life promoters in Northern Ireland who suggest that their country should make its own laws concerning abortion access.
 Pro-life campaigner Bernadette Smyth referred to the debate about abortion in Northern Ireland in the UK Parliament as: